The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Norms and regulators

 A scale-$j$ \emph{polymer activity} is a tuple $K = (K(X))_{X\in \cP_j^c}$, where for each connected polymer $X \in \cP_j^c$, the corresponding component is a function $K(X) \in \cN_j(X)$.
 Any polymer activity $K$ is identified with its extension $(K(X))_{X\in \cP_j}$ to all (not necessarily connected) polymers by means of the component factorisation property \eqref{eq:factorization} with $K_j \equiv K$.
 We denote the space of scale-$j$ polymer activities by $\cN_j$. \end{definition}

 Note that \eqref{eq:factorization} implies that $K(\emptyset)=1$ for any polymer activity $K$ according to Definition~\ref{def:polymeractivity}, and that, with the restriction to connected polymers, the scale-$j$ polymer activities form a linear space with $0$ element given by $K(X)=1_{X=\emptyset}$.
 To define norms on polymer activities, we first define norms of lattice functions which will enter the definition of norms on polymer activities.
-Let $e_1, \dots, e_d$ be the standard basis of unit vectors with nonnegative components spanning $\Z^d$ or the local coordinates of $\Lambda_N$, and set $\hat{e} = \{\pm e_1, \cdots, \pm e_d \}$.
-For a function $f: \Lambda_N \to \mathbb{C}$, the vector of $n$-th order discrete partial derivatives is denoted by
+Firstly, recall the definition of the set of standard basis $\hat{e} = \{ \pm e_1, \cdots, \pm e_n \}$, derivatives $\nabla^n f$ for $f : \Lambda_N \rightarrow \C$ and the Laplacian $\Delta f$ from Section~\ref{sec:notation}.
+For functions $f, g : \Lambda_N \rightarrow \C$, we also define the inner products